How to Get Your Temporary or Permanent Residency Visa for Mexico

 Bank Statements

-In January 2021, our last year of temporary, they only asked for 3 months of bank statements.
-We applied for our permanent visa in December 2021 and they only asked for one bank statement.
+Our third year of temporary, they only asked for 3 months of bank statements.
+When we applied for our permanent visa, they only asked for one bank statement.

-Be prepared with at least a year’s worth of statements.
+Be prepared with at least a year’s worth of financial statements per person each visit.
 Immigration reserves the right to make your life difficult, so don’t give them an opportunity.

 Photos